Diffuse uterine leiomyomatosis

 At the time the article was created The Radswiki had no recorded disclosures.View The Radswiki's current disclosures

 Diffuse uterine leiomyomatosis is a benign and extremely rare condition in which the uterus is symmetrically enlarged as a result of the almost complete replacement of the myometrium by innumerable poorly defined, confluent leiomyomatous nodules.

-The exact aetiology of these neoplasms is incompletely understood.
+The exact etiology of these neoplasms is incompletely understood.

-- the uterus appears diffusely enlarged shoiwng multiple innumerable ill defined leiomyomas without discrete margins
+the uterus appears diffusely enlarged showing multiple innumerable ill-defined leiomyomas without discrete margins